It can get quite creepy in the room, when you are faced with ‘silence’. The sociopath, after however long of

 - Ownership and possession

-Has suddenly left your life after you called time on the relationship.
+Has suddenly left your life after either you called time on the relationship, or they decided that they were bored, confused, or just wanted to teach you a lesson.
 Usually they will say

 See you around, thanks for everything.
 I am sure that we will both meet someone else.
 After all, we wouldn’t have a problem….

 That is it.
 Bingo, they are out of your life.
 From constant bombardment, there is nothing.
 Nothing but silence.

 This time is the most confusing of all.
 You have been constantly bombarded, and now nothing.
 Likely, only the day before the sociopath was declaring love for you.

 What is really going on during this period of silence?